Board of Directors

 Carol Daws, Secretary

 Carol is the Chief Executive Director of Cyrenian House.
 Cyrenian offers a therapeutic community, including a residential service for women and children, and various outpatient services.
 Cyrenian assists individuals and families affected by their own or another's illicit and/or licit drug use.

-Daniel is Executive Director of the Aboriginal Alcohol & Drug Service Inc (AADS).
+Daniel is Chief Executive Officer of the Aboriginal Alcohol & Drug Service Inc (AADS).
 His Father Noongar and Mother Yamatji have maintained strong traditional family lines.
 Daniel has dedicated much of his free time and energy to his community through roles including Chairperson of Noongar Mia Mia PTY LTD, representative to the Aboriginal and Torres Strait Islander Commission’s (ATSIC) Perth Noongar Regional Council, and as a member of both the Gordon Reid Foundation for Youth Fund and the National Indigenous Youth Leadership Group.
 Daniel’s studies have included Indigenous Community Leadership (FaHCSIA), Community Management and Development (Curtin), AICD Company Directors training, Public Sector Administration and other professional development programs related to social service and justice delivery while engaged in Family and Children’s Services and other government departments.

 Angie is the CEO of Holyoake.
 Holyoake provides a comprehensive range of family focused services to people of all ages experiencing problems related to their own or someone else's alcohol or other drug use.
 Services offered include individual and group counselling, education and support at sites in Victoria Park, Midland, Northam and Narrogin as well as outreach services to local communities.
 Holyoake also provides accredited and non-accredited training across Australia as a Registered Training Organisation and as part of their DRUMBEAT Program.